claudioc/boxedo/README.md

-# Joongle is the best CMS on hearth
+# Joongle is the best CMS on Earth